moromis/chores-bot/ROADMAP.md

 # Roadmap
 ## TODO
 - once all chores are completed, let the house know to celebrate!
-- at the end of the cycle (e.g. monthly):
-  - (?) the person who did the least chores owes everyone pizza or something like that
-- Score board: basic, shows how many chores each person has done in the current cycle
-- Historical score board: shows how many chores each person has done ever
 - User-based score board: shows precisely which chores the provided user has done in the current chore cycle
 - write tests for everything, of course
 - add deployment scripts for each command/job